Rent a meeting room in Philadelphia, PA

 • Power: Are there enough outlets where people actually sit, or will you need power strips?

-• doors fully close (no open-office spillover)
+• Doors fully close (no open-office spillover)

-• the host’s policy on hallway traffic, shared reception areas, and signage
+• The host’s policy on hallway traffic, shared reception areas, and signage

-• exact entry instructions (front desk vs. direct-to-suite)
+• Exact entry instructions

-• elevator access and check-in timing
+• Elevator access and check-in timing

-• nearby garage options vs. street parking realities
+• Nearby garage options vs. street parking realities

-• ADA accessibility details (not just “accessible” as a label)
+• ADA accessibility details

-1. Budget clarity (avoid surprise add-ons) Ask for an all-in price view, including:
+1. Budget clarity: Avoid surprise add-ons Ask for an all-in price view, including:

-• base rate and minimum hours
+• Base rate and minimum hours

-• cleaning fees
+• Cleaning fees

 • A/V or support fees